 The charms hang from a thin, soft, very light brown nylon cord.
 The tip of the crescent has two adjoining holes, through which the cord is threaded so that it’s shaped like a “V” and remains almost invisible inside the tip.
 The star has a hole right through it and is held firmly in place by simple knots on both sides.
 The moon probably gets to move a little, but not too easily if the holes aren’t too big.
 Miller’s necklaces have a barrel clasp, and the kind where the cord can be knotted and the knot hid inside the clasp are indeed the neatest to use.

-The original necklace was David Soul’s own: there have been some rumors about where he got it: from Lynne Marta, from a party thrown by Aaron Spelling… However, I was told that Soul, like so many other Hollywood stars, used to come to the Renaissance Faire in Agoura, where Miller had a booth, so he could just as well have bought it there in person.
-At some point after Starsky and Hutch ended, Soul started wearing a necklace where the moon charm doesn’t have any face details.
+The original necklace was David Soul’s own: there have been some rumors about where he got it: from Lynne Marta, from a party thrown by Aaron Spelling… However, I was told that Soul, like so many other Hollywood stars, used to come to the Renaissance Pleasure Faire of Southern California in Agoura, where Miller had a booth, and Miller actually remembers that Soul (“masked, but recognizable”) bought the necklace from him in person.
+At some point after Starsky and Hutch ended, Soul started wearing a similar necklace where the moon charm doesn’t have any face details.
 Those are also made by Miller.